How To Resist Competitive Parenting

 1. Turn Off Social Media

 There are many reasons to consider taking a social media break, including better mental health.
-Another reason to turn off social media is that there is less opportunity for parenting and personal comparison!
-Most people are not sharing the reality of their day on social media.
-They aren’t going to tell you their kid ate a bug and smacked grandma today.
-Though they should… it would be way more relatable!
-They are showing you a picture of their first time riding their bike or the 30 seconds their kids got along for a sibling hug.
+Another reason to turn off social media is that there is less opportunity for parenting and personal comparison.

 2. Avoid One-Upping

 The next time someone tells you all of the awesome things their kids are doing, try saying, “That’s great!”
 And that’s it.
 You do not have to one-up their accomplishments.
-It really IS great that their child is doing well, and you are probably happy for them.
+It is great that their child is doing well, and you are probably happy for them.
 So tell them that it truly is great and resist the urge to add your child’s accomplishment.
-Your child is great too!
+Your child is also great and you love them just the same, even if you do not give in to the pressure to brag about them.

 3. Focus on Characteristics